defshef/dojo-knn/README.md

 Instructions and tips for (def shef 33) kNN classifier dojo

+There's a [presentation](https://defshef.github.io/dojo-knn/presentation/build) to give you context and get you started.

 # You Will Need...

 * a laptop with a suitable programming language installed and working